Northrop Grumman: Defense Systems

+Northrop Grumman's Defense Systems unit encompasses products related to technology services, directed energy, information systems, and tactical weapons.
+The company supplies the U.S. Army with its Integrated Battle Command System (IBCS), which operates on a modular open systems architecture framework to network sensors and interceptors among different operators.
+Other products of this unit include the LGM-35 Sentinel intercontinental ballistic missile program, Bushmaster chain guns, the AARGM-ER anti-radiation missile, and the M1156 precision guidance kit.

 Finances

 Corporate governance

 From 1990 to 2003, before the merger with Grumman in 1994, Kent Kresa was the CEO of the company, who led the serial-acquisition strategy with a total of 15 additional acquisitions from 1994 to 2003, including Litton, Logicon, Westinghouse's defense electronics business, Ryan Aeronautical and Newport News Shipbuilding, and TRW.
 He then retired in 2003 at age 65.

 In 2003 Ronald Sugar, the former chief operating officer, took over as CEO.
 Effective October 1, 2003, Sugar also served as the company chairman of the board.

 In January 2010, Wes Bush succeeded as CEO and became company president.

 In November 2015, Gloria Flach was named COO.
 She is the former president of the company's electric services sector.

 On July 12, 2018, Wes Bush announced that he would step down as CEO effective January 1, 2019, and would remain chairman of the board until July 2019.
 His successor is Kathy J. Warden, who has served in numerous roles at the company, most recently president and COO.